Restaurant Managers: Here’s How to Prevent Slips, Trips, and Falls in the Kitchen

 • A lack of adequate lighting

-You can prevent falls and injuries at your restaurant or facility with good housekeeping.
-Otherwise, the risks of employee injuries and time out of work increase.
-As do the chances of paying higher insurance rates and incurring regulatory fines and legal penalties.
+You can prevent falls and injuries at your restaurant or facility kitchen with good housekeeping.
+Otherwise, the risks of employee injuries and time out of work increase, as do the chances of paying higher insurance rates and incurring regulatory fines and legal penalties.

 Clean Spills Immediately

-Wet floors in food preparation areas, restrooms, and general walking surfaces pose a danger to employees and others.
-Using microfiber mops from Prudential Overall Supply whenever there is a spill or otherwise wet floor mitigates the risk.
+Wet floors in food preparation areas and general walking surfaces pose a danger to employees and others.
+Using microfiber mops from Prudential Overall Supply whenever there is a spill or otherwise wet floor can reduce this risk.
 The longer you wait to eliminate the hazard, the higher the chances of someone inadvertently contacting a wet surface and slipping.

 Mark Wet Areas

 A “Wet Floor” sign provides a clear indication of danger when the hazard cannot immediately be eliminated.
-For example, if you’ve just mopped a floor, it will take time to dry.
-People generally see such demarcations as a means to avoid a hazard they know about.
+For example, if you’ve just mopped the floor, it will take time to dry.
+People generally see such signs as a means to avoid a hazard they know about.

 Create a Mopping Schedule